dk169/Messaging-API/README.md

 # Configuration File

-You can find a `.env` file in the root of the project.
+You need to create `.env` file in the root of the project.
 Before run the server set your nodejs environment variables

 .env